-The next step after you master these investing strategies is to move on to the professional investing strategies.
-These are strategies such as global macro, high frequency trading, arbitrage, or GIS futures.
+The next step after you master these investing strategies is to move on to professional investing strategies.
+These are strategies such as global macro, high-frequency trading, arbitrage, or GIS futures.

 Further, you can check out some of the other articles below.

 Do you still own a stock after its delisted?
 How do you sell it?
 Don’t worry the stock is still worth money and here is how to sell.